There are way too many things to do in Argentina, that one trip just won’t be enough.

 Check out my post “A Complete Guide To Perito Moreno Glacier.”

 Yet, visiting the Perito Moreno is not simply a visual experience.
 One of the best things to do in Argentina is indeed listening to the ridges that, torn away from the glacier, crash loudly onto the lake – the sound this produces is similar to that of a thunder in the distance.

-During this day tour of Estancia Cristina and Uppsala Glacier, I walked along the Cañadón de los Fósiles, where I was able to observe a large number of marine fossils dating back to an era precedent to the formation of the Andes, and I got to see one of Argentina tourist attractions from the great viewpoint of Lago Guillermo.
-Finally, not only I saw the stunning Uppsala glacier but I also got to visit Estancia Cristina, which was once a ranch and it has currently been turned into a fabulous boutique hotel where it is great to spend a few nights, and which has a great annexed museum.
+During this day tour of Estancia Cristina and Uppsala Glacier, you will walk along the Cañadón de los Fósiles, where you will be able to observe a large number of marine fossils dating back to an era precedent to the formation of the Andes, and see othe glacier from the great viewpoint of Lago Guillermo.
+Finally, you also get to visit Estancia Cristina, which was once a ranch and it has currently been turned into a fabulous boutique hotel where it is great to spend a few nights, and which has a great annexed museum.

 Lots of people who visit Argentina and go to El Calafate feel tempted to go on a day trip to Torres del Paine National Park, in Chile.
 This is a great place to visit, and it is for a good reason that it is a UNESCO World Heritage Site.

-I don’t like having to repeat myself, but it is only fair that I do.
-One of the best things to do in Argentina is taking in the fantastic view and America del Sur hostel in El Calafate is a great place to do so.
+America del Sur hostel in El Calafaate s a great place to do get incredible views of Patagonia.
 It is a bit outside the centre of town, on a hill overlooking Lake Argentino.

 Where to eat in El Calafate